Choosing a surgeon can be an overwhelming task for patients, particularly one that is...

 In severe cases of ptosis, the issue can significantly impact the person’s appearance and can cause issues like blurred vision.
 In these cases, surgery may be required to restore both the appearance of the eyes and the patient’s vision.

-Ptosis surgery is performed to elevate the upper eyelid to restore a full field of vision and symmetry.
+Ptosis surgery in Fort Myers is performed to elevate the upper eyelid to restore a full field of vision and symmetry.
 The procedure can be performed under local anesthesia.
 Several techniques can be utilized.
 In some cases, an incision is made along the upper eyelid to allow access to the eyelid muscles so that they can be lifted and tightened.
 The eyelid may also be flipped to allow access to the inside of the eyelid where the muscles are adjusted without making an incision.

 Recovering from Ptosis Surgery